-Small-scale fisheries support 88% of marine harvest jobs and US\$ 51.8 billion.
-Marine small-scale fisheries account for a significant fraction of the total annual marine landings with an estimated 25.1 million tonnes (31.2% of global landings) (FAO et al., 2023; Gutierrez et al., 2023), representing an average (2013-2017) US\$ 51.8 billion annual landed economic value, higher than the revenues of cruise tourism, port activities or offshore wind (Virdin et al., 2023).
+Small-scale fisheries support 88% of marine harvest jobs and US\$51.8 billion.
+Marine small-scale fisheries account for a significant fraction of the total annual marine landings with an estimated 25.1 million tonnes (31.2% of global landings) (FAO et al., 2023; Gutierrez et al., 2023), representing an average (2013-2017) US\$51.8 billion annual landed economic value, higher than the revenues of cruise tourism, port activities or offshore wind (Virdin et al., 2023).
 Although data remain incomplete and vary across regions, available estimates suggest that small-scale fisheries generate around 40% of global fisheries catches (Basurto et al., 2025).
-They employ approximately 12.9 million people in the harvesting segment, which represents 88.1% of total employment in marine fisheries value chains; they contribute directly to sustainable development by providing livelihoods, cultural value, and critical nutrition - especially to vulnerable societal groups (Basurto et al., 2025).
-Strengthening the sustainability and resilience of small-scale fisheries - including addressing pressures from other ocean sectors - is key to safeguarding their vital role in eradicating poverty, hunger and malnutrition.
+They employ approximately 12.9 million people in the harvesting segment, which represents 88.1% of total employment in marine fisheries value chains (Basurto et al., 2025).
+Strengthening the sustainability and resilience of small-scale fisheries - including addressing pressures from other ocean sectors - is key to safeguarding their vital role in economy and food security.

-4 Conclusions
+3 Conclusions

-With the growing demand for evidence-based information, there is an urgent need to improve regular access to coherent, cross-disciplinary ocean knowledge in order to foster well-informed awareness.
+With the growing demand for evidence-based information, there is an urgent need to improve regular access to coherent, crossdisciplinary ocean knowledge in order to foster well-informed awareness.
 The Starfish Barometer addresses this need by acting as a recurring synthesis and access point for such knowledge, drawing on multilateral scientific assessments - such as those from the IPCC, IPBES, and the World Ocean Assessment - as well as recent international reports and peer-reviewed academic research.
-Several global initiatives already contribute to monitoring various aspects of ocean health, such as the Ocean Health Index (Halpern et al., 2012, 2017) or the Ocean State Report (von Schuckmann et al., 2024).
-The Starfish Barometer complements these efforts by adopting a distinct narrative format and focusing each year on a carefully selected set of developments.
-Its symbolic structure and non-exhaustive nature allow it to highlight new evidence, figures, or issues as they emerge, helping connect scientific knowledge to a broader civic and policy-oriented conversation.
 Throughout the paper, we used Ocean capitalized, just as one does for Earth, to underscore the scientific recognition of a single, interconnected global Ocean.
 This usage aligns with the convention adopted by IPCC (2019).

-Each year, the Starfish Barometer will spotlight a curated set of ocean-related developments that have stood out over the past twelve months.
-For its first edition, the Starfish Barometer has brought together a curated selection of ocean-related developments, chosen for their global relevance and scientific robustness, drawing on the most recent information available - even when published prior to the past year.

-The view of this first Starfish Barometer reveals that the Ocean is undergoing rapid and alarming changes, marked by record heat, rising seas, widespread species decline, and threatened major ecosystems.
-Increasing pressures from rising greenhouse gas emissions and overexploitation are degrading the health of the Ocean, and pollution and habitat loss, particularly in coastal areas, are intensifying these challenges, while gaps in the global monitoring system hamper effective responses.
+- Each year, the Starfish Barometer will spotlight a curated set of ocean-related developments that have stood out over the past twelve months.
+For its first edition, the Starfish Barometer has brought together a curated selection of ocean-related developments, chosen for their global relevance and scientific robustness, drawing on the most recent information available even when published prior to the past year. - The view of this first Starfish Barometer reveals that the Ocean is undergoing rapid and alarming changes, marked by record heat, rising seas, widespread species decline, and threatened major ecosystems.
+Increasing pressures from rising greenhouse gas emissions and overexploitation are degrading the health of the ocean, and pollution and habitat loss, particularly in coastal areas, are intensifying these challenges, while gaps in the global monitoring system hamper effective responses.
 The escalating costs of tropical storms and floods, coupled with rising migration fatalities, underscore the disproportionate burden for vulnerable populations and ecosystems.
-Likewise, the persistent threat of marine plastic pollution exposes the environmental injustice faced by both marine life and at-risk human communities, exacerbating existing vulnerabilities.
-At the same time, global ocean protection is advancing, with marine protected areas now covering 8.34% of the Ocean, but urgent action is still needed to reach common targets.
+Likewise, the persistent threat of marine plastic pollution exposes the environmental injustice - faced by both marine life and at-risk human communities, exacerbating existing vulnerabilities.
+At the same time, global ocean protection is advancing, with marine protected areas now covering 8.34% of the ocean, but urgent action is still needed to reach common targets.
 Milestones such as the UN High Seas Treaty, progress on plastic pollution agreements, and a growing focus on equity and ocean literacy are driving significant momentum towards stronger and more sustainable ocean governance.
-Also, the ocean economy is experiencing significant growth, driven by sectors such as marine aquaculture, offshore wind, and tourism.
+Also, the ocean economy is experiencing significant growth, driven by sectors such as marine aquaculture, offshore wind, and - 230 tourism.
 However, this expansion also brings environmental challenges, with the continued pressure on marine ecosystems from high-demand industries.
 Small-scale fisheries continue to play a critical role in both global food production and coastal livelihoods, but are increasingly vulnerable to climate change and pressures from other ocean activities.